Personal Injury Practice Areas

-Although 3-to-4 years may seem like ample time, the fact is, a considerable amount of investigation may be required prior to the filing to identify all potential defendants, proper defendants and legal theories.
+Although 3-to-4 years may seem like ample time, the fact is, a considerable amount of investigation may be required before the filing to identify all potential defendants, proper defendants, and legal theories.

 In some injury lawsuits, a settlement may be reached before plaintiff formally files a lawsuit.
-Most settle prior to trial.
+Most settle before trial.

-- Defendant owed a duty of reasonable care to plaintiff
+- Defendant owed a duty of reasonable care to the plaintiff

 - Defendant failed to uphold that duty of care

-- Defendant failure to uphold duty of care caused plaintiff’s injury
+- Defendant failure to uphold the duty of care caused the plaintiff’s injury

 - Plaintiff suffered damage as a result of that breach of duty

-What if a plaintiff shares some degree of responsibility for his or her own injury?
+What if a plaintiff shares some degree of responsibility for his or her injury?

-This is what is known in the legal sphere as comparative fault.
+Sharing fault is what is known in the legal sphere as comparative fault.
 In some states, it’s a bar to recovery.
 Not so in Massachusetts, which follows the modified comparative fault rule with a 51 percent bar.
 Per M.G.L.A.
-231 § 85, plaintiff can recover damages so long as he or she is not more at fault than defendant.
-So long as that is not the case, plaintiff can still recover damages, though plaintiff’s own negligence will reduce the amount of defendant’s liability.
+231 § 85, the plaintiff can recover damages so long as he or she is not more at fault than the defendant.
+So long as that is not the case, the plaintiff can still recover damages, though the plaintiff’s negligence will reduce the amount of the defendant’s liability.

-So for example, if a jury overseeing a car accident lawsuit finds plaintiff to be 20 percent at-fault and awards $100,000 in damages, the award would be reduced by $20,000, so the total amount plaintiff may collect would be $80,000.
+So for example, if a jury overseeing a car accident lawsuit finds plaintiff to be 20 percent at-fault and awards $100,000 in damages, the award would be reduced by $20,000, so the total amount plaintiff could collect is $80,000.